 Note: Moderate intensity means that you are working hard enough that you can talk, but not sing, during the activity.
 Vigorous intensity means you cannot say more than a few words without pausing for a breath during the activity.

-If you haven't been very active recently, you can start out with 5 or 10 minutes a day of activity and increase your activity sessions by a few minutes each week.
-Over time, you’ll see your fitness improve and you’ll find that you’re able to do more.
+If you haven't been very active recently, you can start out with 5 or 10 minutes a day.
+Then, increase your activity sessions by a few minutes each week.
+Over time, you’ll see your fitness improve, and you’ll find that you’re able to do more.

-If you’re just starting out, you may want to check out our starting walking plan.
+If you are just starting out, you may want to check out our starting walking plan.

 Find the Time

-If your busy schedule doesn't allow you to exercise for a 30-minute period during the day, you have the option to break up your 30 minutes into bouts of 10 minutes or more.
+If your busy schedule doesn't allow you to exercise for a 30-minute period during the day, you have the option to break it up into bouts of 10 minutes or more.
 Research has shown that the health benefits are similar when you do this!

 For example, you might take a brisk 10-minute walk after each meal.
 Or you could try doing 15 minutes of aerobics in the morning before work and another 15 minutes when you get home.

-If you are trying to lose weight and keep it off, most people need to do more than 30 minutes of aerobic exercise a day.
+If you are trying to lose weight and keep it off, most people need to do closer to 60 minutes of aerobic exercise per day.

 Below are some examples of aerobic activities: